digital-preservation/droid/droid-core/src/main/java/uk/gov/nationalarchives/droid/core/signature/compiler/PRONOM syntax.md

 30 '0'   # These both encode the character zero, one is a hex byte, the other is the character directly.
 ```
+_Note:_ due to a bug in the byteseek library, only ASCII characters are currently supported by DROID.
+Characters over 127 may cause incorrect compilation, as it attempts to render the characters in the system default character set, which is probably not ISO-8859-1.

 ### Byte ranges: \[n:m]
 To match a byte within a range of values, we can use a byte range.
 This is written as two byte values separated with a colon, all enclosed in square brackets.
 Bytes are specified as 2 digit hex values.